bitrix24/b24restdocs/api-reference/catalog/store/catalog-store-list.md

 catalog.store.list(select, filter, order, start)
 ```

-The method retrieves a list of warehouses based on the filter.
+The method retrieves a list of inventories based on the filter.

-If the operation is successful, a list of warehouses is returned in the response body.
+If the operation is successful, a list of inventories is returned in the response body.

 ## Parameters